 Aside from the legalities, it was all a bit more saddening when people started to see that the tigers had been chained to the floor, and reports surfaced of the tigers being drugged; despite all of this the monks at Tiger Temple remained untouched by the authorities, likely due to the borderline legal immunity monks seem to have in Thailand (see what’s currently going on with the attempted capture of a very influential multimillion dollar embezzling abbot at the moment), also possibly due to the power and influence held by the Tiger Temple’s abbot, Phra Wisutthisarathen.

 Eventually the Tiger Temple was raided by the army, yay…well, not so much yay.
-Unfortunately the story gets increasingly morbid as during the raid wildlife officials and the authorities discovered the corpses of over forty deceased tiger cubs, the abbot’s secretary was also stopped from fleeing the Tiger Temple with jewellery containing tiger skin and fangs, it was suspected that the monks at Tiger Temple played a crucial role in the distribution of tiger body parts on the black market.
-I think everyone can agree that it is amazing this place has now been shut down and the remaining tigers removed to safety and hopefully places like this will not exist in the future…but what about Tiger Kingdom in Chiang Mai?
+Unfortunately the story gets increasingly morbid; during the raid authorities discovered the corpses of over forty deceased tiger cubs, the abbot’s secretary was also stopped from fleeing the Tiger Temple with jewellery containing tiger skin and fangs, it was suspected that the monks at Tiger Temple played a crucial role in the distribution of tiger body parts on the black market.
+I think everyone can agree that it’s amazing this place has now been shut down, the remaining tigers have been removed to safety and hopefully places like this will not exist in the future…but what about Tiger Kingdom in Chiang Mai?

 - Tigers are wild animals and as such should remain in the wild without any human contact, training or reliance.